-'The Swedish Game Awards gala is planned to be held in Stockholm in September/October (TBA).
-All SGA’21 nominated games will be on display for the general public to play, followed by a gala dinner and a big celebration where the winners will be are announced.
+'The Swedish Game Awards gala is planned to be held in Stockholm this Summer 17th June.
+All SGA’22 nominated games will be on display for the general public to play, followed by a gala dinner and a big celebration where the winners will be are announced.

 1. Swedish Game Awards (SGA) reserves the right to decide whether an entry may compete or not.